-Weeds pose problems for your garden beds and lawns year round in Camas and Washougal, Washington.
+Weeds pose problems for your garden beds and lawns year-round in Vancouver, Camas and Washougal, Washington.
 Controlling weeds in these areas can be frustrating.
 That’s why many people turn to hazardous and unhealthy chemicals for a solution in solving their weed infestations.
 However, the same results can be achieved through the use of organic weed control methods, without the complications that come with using chemical solutions.
 This blog will discuss several options for DIY and homemade organic methods of controlling the growth and spread of weeds on your property in the Pacific Northwest without the use of unnecessary and harmful chemicals.

-A great place to start with tackling weeds in your yard is the good, old fashioned hand-pulling method.
+A great place to start with tackling weeds in your yard is the good, old-fashioned hand-pulling method.
 With a little bit of elbow grease, you can have your beds weed free within hours, depending on the level of weed infestation.
 The method is simple, yet effective; simply pull up the weed by the root.
 It is best to pull weeds when the soil is wet because it makes it easier to remove the entire root system of the plant.
 When pulling weeds with tap roots, be sure that you pull up the entire taproot, otherwise, the plant will quickly regrow.

 Pouring boiling water directly onto undesirable plants works well at killing most weeds in just one application.
 Although, with some plants, especially those with tap roots, it will most likely need more than one application.
 When using this method for weed control, bring a pot of water to a roaring boil and pour it directly on the leaves and stems of the plant you wish to remove.
 Be careful not to pour the boiling water on any plants you wish to keep, as this method will kill any plant that the water comes into contact with.
 However, if your goal is to kill all the plants growing in a certain area so that you can replant the area with new foliage, then this method will work nicely.
 This method also works great for removing plants in gravel, and in driveway or sidewalk cracks.